 Locate your inside water shut-off valve now!
 The shut-off valve controls all of the water into your home.
 If a pipe bursts, knowing the location of your shut-off valve and how to turn it off, can save valuable time and prevent water damage.

 Try turning off your shut-off valve.
 Then turn on each of the faucets in your house, if no water comes out you found the main shut-off valve.
-Once you locate the main shut-off valve mark it so everyone in your family can find it should an emergency occur.
-Louisville Water offers free, water-proof identifiers that attch to the valve.
-Customers can get the tags at Louisville Water's downtown office, 550 South Third Street.
+Once you locate the main shut-off valve tag it so everyone in your family can find it should an emergency occur.
+Louisville Water offers free, waterproof tags that attach to the valve.
+Customers can get tags at Louisville Water’s downtown office, 550 South Third Street.
 Or, use a bright-colored ribbon.